 Lung cancer is the leading cause of cancer deaths in both men and women, mostly attributed to smoking.
 What makes it especially dangerous is that lung cancer symptoms often don’t appear until the disease has reached advanced stages.
 Fortunately, new screenings can now catch the condition in its earliest and most treatable stages—saving many more lives.

 The number one way to prevent lung cancer is to quit smoking for good.
 Smoking causes four out of five lung cancer deaths but if you quit, your odds of getting the disease begin to decline.
 Your doctor can help you decide which strategy for quitting will be best for you.
-And for additional support, you can call the Maine Tobacco Helpline at 1.800.207.1230.
+And for additional support, you can contact the Maine QuitLink for free tools and resources

 Detection and Diagnosis